ais-one/cookbook/README.md

 ## Configuration

-<my-project>/example-app/config/index.js contains all the config properties.
+The **example-app/config/** folder contains the config information.

-If too many config properties, split it to other folders and files

-You can override the configurations using .env.<NODE_ENV> files, e.g. .env.development or .env.production in **example-app/config/secret**
+You can override the configurations using <NODE_ENV>.env.js files, e.g. development.env.js or uat.env.js in **example-app/config/secret**

+If too many config properties, split it to other more and files

 ## Updating The Library

 See script **update.sh**

 ## Deployment

-The following environments
+The following are the environments

 - development (used for local development)
-- uat (uat deployment design can also be used for higher environments such as production)
+- uat
+- production (not shown in the example but can be created)

 ### development environment